-- ✓ Senior portfolio managers have been working together since inception of the Fund, indicating a cohesive investment environment. - ✓ An experienced investment team, including twelve full-time investment professionals, is sufficiently resourced given the team is dedicated to the management of three fixed-income investment strategies in addition to their other strategies.
-CCI manage a total of 14 portfolios (4 funds and 10 mandates) - Combination of bottom-up and top-down valuation analysis and active trading leads to an understanding of the contribution to risk and return of each security within the portfolio. - ✓ The Manager has demonstrated a commitment to continually improve resourcing and investment processes (including ongoing enhancements to quant models). - ✓ In addition, the team are co-invested in the fund.
+- Senior portfolio managers have been working together since inception of the Fund, indicating a cohesive investment environment. - Experienced investment team of twelve full time investment professionals (4x PM's and 8x Analysts) is sufficiently resourced. - Combination of quantitative valuation analysis and active trading leads to an understanding of the contribution to risk and return of the portfolio. - ✓ The Manager has demonstrated a commitment to continually improve resourcing and investment processes (including ongoing enhancements to quant models). - ✓ The team are co-invested in the fund.
 Their interests are very much aligned with their clients.